Blockchain Database: A Comprehensive Guide

 Decentralized with operational data

-In this scenario, a consortium is created, removing the need for a single entity to control the database infrastructure.
-This decentralization increases the immutability of the data since each member would own a node in the blockchain.
+In this scenario, a blockchain network is created by a consortium of participants, eliminating the need for a single entity to control the distributed ledger.
+The decentralized nature of this model increases the immutability of the blockchain data, as each consortium member operates a node within the network.

 Clients, both internal and external can access the blockchain database for operational data.
 Administrators from different enterprises control the database.